 Stand Up | Teen Essay About bullying, school and self-esteem.
 Bullying.
 A word almost every kid dreads.
 They dread being the outcast.
 The reject.
 The person everyone bullies.
+The loner.
+Not being good enough or not meeting someone’s standards.
 We Stop Hate . org.
 Scholastic News: Are You Being Bullied?
 Cyberbullying By Genet Berhane In an instant-messaging conversation, you might respond with "lol" (laugh out loud) or "brb" (be right back) . . . but what about SOS, a cry for help?
 Bullying is not a new problem, but what about when bullies use the Internet as a tool to hurt someone?

 It's called cyberbullying.
 You don't have to be physically pushed around to be a victim of bullying—you could be sitting safely in front of your computer at home.
+Cyberbullying is when the Internet is used to harass, embarrass, or threaten someone.
+It's become an issue in the last few years, and many parents still aren't even aware that it goes on.
 Cyberbullying is just as painful as any other bullying.
 The Star Wars Kid Last year, a teenage boy in Canada became a victim of cyberbullying in front of an audience of millions.
 Some classmates got their hands on the video and posted it on an online file-sharing system, where people swap information, music, and videos.

 How to Respond.
 10 Things Parents Can Do to Help Eliminate Bullying.
 The latest research shows that one in three children are directly involved in bullying as a perpetrator, victim, or both.
 And many of those who are not directly involved witness others being bullied on a regular basis.
 No child is immune—kids of every race, gender, grade and socio-economic sector are affected.
 But it doesn’t have to be this way.
 Parents have the power to help.
 Here are Education.com’s top ten actions you can take to help address bullying: Talk and listen to your kids every day.
 Research shows that adults are often the last to know when children are bullied or bully others.

 They may not call it cyberbullying.
 Students may say they got "dissed" on Facebook or that someone flooded their phone with mean texts.
 Even little kids have been known to hack into Club Penguin to sabotage each other's games.
 While most of these incidents occur at home, the problems spill over to the classroom, making cyberbullying an issue teachers can't ignore.